 Central African Republic

-Regarding refugees living in CAR, UNHCR will continue to support the Government in implementing the process of local integration of long-term urban refugees.
-This will include a legal (naturalization and privileged residence) and an economic (income-generating activities) components.
+UNHCR will continue to support the Government with the local integration of long-term urban refugees residing in the Central African Republic, both through legal means (naturalization and privileged residence) as well as economic means (income-generating activities).